 Waiting lists are updated every time a child’s name is added or removed.
-This means your child’s position may move up or down on the waiting listas circumstances change e.g. due to late applications being made where the child’s application ranks higher against the school’s admissions policy, or if a child moves address and the lives closer to the school.
+This means your child’s position may move up or down on the waiting list as circumstances change.
+For example, due to late applications being made where the child’s application ranks higher against the school’s admissions policy, or if a child moves address and the lives closer to the school.

 Having your child’s name on a waiting list will not affect your right to appeal for any of the schools to which you applied for and have been refused a place.

-A few Essex secondary schools have two waiting lists.
-This is the case for the two Chelmsford grammar schools and schools with a specialist test criterion.
-If your child has sat a test for one of these schools you may be given two waiting list positions.
+Some Essex secondary schools have 2 waiting lists.
+This is the case for the 2 Chelmsford grammar schools and schools with a specialist test.
+If your child has sat a test for one of these schools, you may be given 2 waiting list positions.

-We hold waiting lists for Year 7 admissions in September 2017 for all oversubscribed schools in Essex until the end of August.
+We hold waiting lists for Reception, Year 3 (for some schools) and Year 7 admissions in September 2019 for all oversubscribed schools in Essex until the end of August.
 After this, we continue to maintain waiting lists for any oversubscribed community and voluntary controlled (VC) schools until 31 December.

-- you’ve received an offer of a place, but you still wish to be considered for a place at a school that you ranked lower in your preference list;
+- you still wish to be considered for a place at a school that you ranked lower in your preference list

 Where you live is an important factor in the admissions policy for most schools.

-If you move address whilst your child is on a waiting list, you need to email evidence of your new address, e.g.a tenancy agreement if you are renting or a solicitor’s letter confirming you have exchanged contracts if you are purchasing your new home to email@example.com.
+If you move address whilst your child is on a waiting list, you need to email us evidence of your new address.
+For example:

 - a signed tenancy agreement if you are renting